 El Paso-area Steakhouse Named One of ‘America’s Best’

-El Paso-area carnivores know if you want a good slab of beef and you’re up for a drive Cattleman’s Steakhouse in Fabens is a must-visit.
+El Paso-area carnivores know if you want a good slab of beef and you’re up for a drive there's a certain area steakhouse that's a must-visit.

-Well now, a national food-centric website is spreading the word to the rest of the world.
+And now, a national food-centric website is spreading the word to the rest of the meat-eating world.